cedar-book/BTS-Core-work/notes/docPlan-items.rst

 ***********************
 Documentation Plan
 ***********************
-(This section lists items I am going to work on or have been working on.)
+(This section lists items - have been working on.)

 * Research about Nodes